kyleu/databaseflow/doc/src/main/paradox/scalaExport.md

 * Play Framework controllers, integrated with authentication and admin security, providing results in HTML, JSON, or even freakin' CSV.

-* Deep integration with Graphite/Promethus metrics, Zipkin tracing, system-wide auditing, authentication, a full admin site, docker publishing, just a whole bunch of stuff.
+* Deep integration with Prometheus, OpenTracing, system-wide auditing, authentication, a full admin site, docker publishing, and just a whole bunch of stuff.

 ## Do it yourself